MRM-MB/DARWIN.S-QUEST/README.md

 Welcome to the first semester project!
 Below is the structure and file distribution for Darwin's Quest, based on the **World of Zuul** game mechanics.

+**Darwin’s Quest** is a time-traveling educational game where players help restore a failing world by solving sustainability challenges across different eras.

 ---

 ### 📁 **File Distribution**